 - Subject Headings

-The subject headings used in cataloging are from Medical Subject Headings(MeSH®), NLM's controlled vocabulary, which is used in the preparation of MEDLINE®, and PubMed®, as well as for subject cataloging.
+The topical subject headings used in cataloging are from Medical Subject Headings(MeSH®), NLM's controlled vocabulary, which is also used in the preparation of MEDLINE®, and PubMed®.
+Name and title subjects are taken from the National Authority File.
 NLM assigns subject headings as appropriate to all materials regardless of imprint date.

-Medical titles generally are classified according to the National Library of Medicine Classification available online at http://wwwcf.nlm.nih.gov/class/ (see also Classification and Shelflisting).
+Medical titles generally are classified according to the National Library of Medicine Classification available online at //wwwcf.nlm.nih.gov/class/ (see also Classification and Shelflisting).

 For titles in fields peripheral to medicine, the Library of Congress classification schedules are used in full, with no modification.

 Material at NLM is not always shelved by classification number and it is possible to encounter bibliographic records that lack classification numbers entirely.

 1. Generally, for monographs shelved in the General Collection: